-Three months ended January 31, 2024 compared with three months ended January 31, 2023
+Three months ended January 31, 2024/April 30, 2024 compared with three months ended January 31, 2023/April 30, 2023

-Net revenue of \$6.8 billion represented a decrease of 13.5% (decreased 13.8% on a constant currency basis) primarily due to a decline in server unit volume in the Server segment, and lower average unit prices ("AUPs") in the Server and Hybrid Cloud segments.
-The gross profit margin of 36.4%, (or \$2.5 billion), represents an increase of 2.4 percentage points from the prior-year period due to favorable revenue mix in the Intelligent Edge segment, cost recoveries in connection with our exit from Russia and Belarus, and lower supply chain costs.
-The increase was moderated by lower AUPs in the Server segment.
-The operating profit margin of 7.8% remained relatively flat.
+Net revenue of \$6.8 billion \$7.2 billion represented a decrease an increase of 13.5% (decreased 13.8% 3.3% (increased 3.5% on a constant currency basis) primarily due to a decline in server unit volume in the Server segment, and lower higher average unit prices ("AUPs") in the Server segment, moderated by lower volume and Hybrid Cloud segments product mix effect in the Intelligent Edge segment.
+The gross profit margin of 36.4%, 33.0% (or \$2.5 billion \$2.4 billion), represents an increase a decrease of 2.4 3.0 percentage points from the prior-year period primarily due to favorable higher mix of lower margin products and services revenue mix in the Intelligent Edge segment, and Server segments, partially offset by cost recoveries in connection with our exit from Russia and Belarus, and lower supply chain costs.
+The increase was moderated by lower AUPs in the Server segment Belarus.
+The operating profit margin of 7.8% remained relatively flat 5.9% represents a decrease of 1.6 percentage points from the prior-year period primarily due to the aforementioned gross margin decline moderated by lower operating expenses.

-HEWLETT PACKARD ENTERPRISE COMPANY AND SUBSIDIARIESManagement's Discussion and Analysis of Financial Condition and Results of Operations (Continued)
+Management's Discussion and Analysis of Financial Condition and Results of Operations (Continued)